 Fostering Partnerships with Private Sector Pakistan can take lessons from other countries who have succeeded in "shedding" some of the fiscal responsibility of development by promoting Public-Private Partnerships (PPPs) in delivery of infrastructure and key services.
 Other than its fiscal benefits, PPPs are also important as they bring private sector efficiency in delivery of public infrastructure and services.
-Yet, since 2001, Pakistan has been able to attract private investment amounting to less than 2 percent of GDP.
+Yet, since 2001.
+Pakistan has been able to attract private investment amounting to less than 2 percent of GDP.
 In comparison, India has attracted more private investment in infrastructure than any other developing country.
 While adverse law and order situation is one, albeit important, reason for this low level of private investment.
 Pakistan has managed sizeable foreign investment in power sector in the 1990s and telecommunication sector more recently.
 Successes both in India and Pakistan highlight the potential of attracting foreign investment to finance infrastructure with incremental policy reforms.
-However, it also needs pointing out that PPP does not provide a 'miracle' solution or a quickfix, and should only be used where appropriate and where it is able to deliver clear advantages and benefits.
+However, it also needs pointing out that PPP does not provide a 'miracle' solution or a guickfix, and should only be used CONCLUSION he present fiscal crisis is not entirely because of Pakistan's own making; its perpetuation definitely is.
+While there is no dearth of analytical material which identifies the causes of this crisis nor of the recommendations on how to manage it, successive Governments have been found unwilling (or unable) to implement those recommendations.
+Almost all the Governments of recent past have formulated reform packages to stabilize the economy and nudge it towards economic recovery; yet implementation of these reforms was weak, as the political costs were deemed to be too high compared with the benefits of stabilization.
+As such, in terms of results on the ground, there is very little to show for these reform efforts.
+The present Government is in the process of implementing some fiscal, taxation and financial management reforms.
+A resolute implementation of these reforms Pakistan can show major progress in upgrading its fiscal and financial where appropriate and where it is able to deliver clear advantages and benefits.
 This is specifically important as promotion and management of PPPs require a completely different mindset and skill mix in the Government than are accustomed to.
 The public -private partnerships are defined and governed by a complex interaction of national, provincial and municipal legislations and regulations and project contractual documents.
 In Pakistan, where the business-related legal structure is still evolving, legal due diligence and careful contract design may be crucial for all parties.
 Similarly, an effective and sustainable institutional structure is essential for promoting successful PPPs.
-CONCLUSION